EPICS-F3RP61/epics-f3rp61/docs/Install.md

 # Software Requirements
 ## F3RP71 (e-RT3 plus)
 - EPICS base R3.15.5 or R3.14.12.x
+- Xilinx Vivado 2013.4 Standalone SDK
 - Linux BSP for F3RP71 (SFRD12), R1.03
-  - Refer to User's Manual for installation of BSP:
+- Refer to User's Manual for installation of Xilinx SDK and Linux BSP:
   - **IM 34M06M52-22E_002**, "e-RT3 Linux BSP (SFRD12) Programming Manual", 2.
 Building development environment
   - It is assumed that Xilinx SDK and Linux BSP are installed in /opt/Xilinx.
+  - In this document, we don't use Eclipse but GNU toolchain installed along with SDK.

 ## F3RP61 (e-RT3 2.0)
 - EPICS base R3.15.5, R3.14.12.x, or R3.14.11